 Study Abroad - Passport and Visa Info

 A PASSPORT is an internationally recognized identification document issued by our government to citizens or nationals of the United States.
 It is your best form of identification and is needed to depart or enter the United States and to enter and depart foreign countries.
-A passport is required for international travel and is valid for ten years.
+A passport is required for international travel.
 It is important to apply very early for passports.
 Although you may receive your passport sooner, you should allow at least six weeks for it to arrive; sometimes, there can be lengthy delays.

 If you currently have a passport, check NOW to be sure it will be valid on your dates of travel.
-Note that some countries will not permit you to enter if the remaining passport validity is less than six months.
+Note that some countries will not permit you to enter if the remaining passport validity is less than six months after you return to the USA.
 A VISA permits you to visit a country for a specified purpose and a limited time.
 A visa is stamped into your passport and may take from two weeks to two months for issue.
 Visas are usually not required for travel to parts of Europe, the Caribbean and most of Central and South America.
-If you will be studying abroad, contact the advisor of the school you will be attending for information about securing a student visa..
+If you will be studying abroad, contact the advisor of the school you will be attending for information about securing a student visa.

 A BIRTH CERTIFICATE bearing the original seal and/or signature must be presented to secure a passport.
 If your original birth certificate is lost, you may request a certified copy from the Official Bureau of Vital Statistics in the state where you were born.
-Charges vary from $2 to $15.
-To order online, see www.cdc.gov (search "birth certificate"), or www.vitalchek.com.
+Charges vary from $2 to $18.
+To order online, see www.vitalchek.com.
 A hospital certificate or a quick copy that you have made of the birth certificate is NOT acceptable.